tylergreulich/gatsby-blog/src/posts/our-second-post.md

 Now before we can make this readable for Gatsby we have to go into GraphQL and start working on a query (see [GraphQL Docs](https://graphql.org/learn/queries/)).

+_You can find the source code and files from this github repo *THAT I NEED TO CREATE*_

 ---

 ## Writing GraphiQL Queries